markround/tiller/docs/quickstart.md

 $ tiller --base-dir=./quickstart
 ```

-Now, your template file has been written to `db.ini` (the `target:` parameter in the main configuration file) and has the content set from your environment variable:
+Now, your template file has been written to `db.ini` (specified by the `target:` parameter in the main configuration file) and has the content set from your environment variable:

 ```ini
 db_hostname: mydb.example.com